bobthechemist/jn-66-discord-bot/README.md

 source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
 pip install -r requirements.txt
 ```

+*Note:* I actually create a separate folder of virtual environments (e.g. ~/venv/jn-66) which does a couple of things.
+First, if I have my code on a shared cloud service such as one drive, the virtual environment isn't shared across multiple computers, resulting in havoc.
+Second, I can have fewer virtual environments floating around my computer, which is helpful when projects use a similar set of libraries or I start a side project that will eventually be integrated into a larger one.

 ### 3. Configure Google API Credentials
 This is the most complex step.